An overachiever is someone who performs to a higher standard or achieves greater success than is expected of them.

 How to stop being an overachiever.

-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to pull back from your overachieving ways so that you can feel more content and at peace.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to pull back from your overachieving ways so that you can feel more content and at peace.

 The healthy version of being an overachiever is to be a high-performance achiever.